Document

 3 min read

-A Global Depository Receipt (GDR) is a powerful financial instrument that enables companies, especially from emerging markets like India, to raise capital from international investors.
-Issued by depository banks, GDRs represent shares of a foreign company and are traded on non-US stock exchanges, such as London or Luxembourg, in a convertible foreign currency.
+A Global Depository Receipt (GDR) is a powerful financial instrument that enables companies, particularly those from emerging markets such as India, to raise capital from international investors.
+GDRs represent shares of a foreign company and are traded on non-US stock exchanges, such as London or Luxembourg, in a convertible foreign currency.

 This article explores the meaning, features, examples, advantages, and disadvantages of GDRs, highlighting their role in today’s interconnected financial landscape.